peekbank/peekbank/README.md

 docker compose down
 ```

-When updating peekbank, pull the latest version from the repository using `git pull` and run the following commands in the projects root:
+When updating Peekbank, pull the latest version from the repository using `git pull` and run the following commands in the project's root:

 ```
 docker compose build